DesiredName/labyrinth/packages/tracker/readme.md

 _Note: Runtime configuration merges with existing settings.
 Omitted properties remain unchanged._

 ### Consent Management

+> [!CAUTION]
+> **Privacy-First Architecture : WebX is opt-in by default.**
+> No data will be recorded until you explicitly grant permission for a specific category.
+Any > track calls made before granting permission will be safely ignored.

 You can grant or revoke permissions using Custom Events or the Global Object.